danshinton/afc-search/README.md

 ### Initial setup

-This only has to be done once to install the app on Heroku.
-For these examples, I am assuming that you have already created a new Hobby Dyno on Heroku called `afc-search` which is configured to auto-build when you push to the `heroku` branch.
+This only has to be done once to install the app on [Heroku](https://www.heroku.com/).
+For these examples, I am assuming that you have already created a new Hobby Dyno on Heroku called `afc-search` which is configured to auto-build when you push to the `heroku` git branch.
+Also, I am assuming that you have created a [SendGrid](https://sendgrid.com/) account.

-1. Install the Heroku CLI and authenticate
+1. Install the [Heroku CLI](https://devcenter.heroku.com/categories/command-line) and authenticate
    ```shell script
    brew tap heroku/brew && brew install heroku
    heroku login